On the ward

 - We support patient independence, by discovering and enhancing their abilities and resources.

 - We explain to our patients all the nursing measures, provide the necessary information and clarify them together with the patient.

 These principles can be implemented at its best with the help of the patient’s cooperation.

 Your medical care is not the only thing that is important to us – providing you with healthy nutrition during your hospital stay is also one of our priorities.

 You will be asked for your meal preferences by our menu assistants on all wards.
 Please inform the nursing staff if you have any allergies, dietary requests or aversions to certain foods.
 This information will be entered into our meal ordering program.
 If you require a special diet not listed in our ordering program, our nursing staff will contact our dietary services.

 Each ward also keeps some reserve meals for patients admitted later during the day or not present during mealtime.
 On the day of your discharge, you will be given breakfast.
 Should you be discharged after lunch, you can avail yourself of the catering offered in the coffee shops, bistro (building 605) and the cafeteria of our University Medical Center (building 304).
 Of course these are also open to visitors and anyone accompanying you.

 Visitors are welcome.
 Visiting hours vary from department to department.
 For details, please contact the department in question directly.
 Please note that visiting hours are quite different for intensive care units.

 We ask you and your visitors to show consideration to your fellow patients.
-Animals are not allowed on the premises or in the buildings.
+Animals are not allowed on the premises.

 - Smoking and alcohol